denake-on/Library-Management-System/README.md

 - Separate sections for Readers, Librarians, and Library Directors
 - Uses p5.js for animated background effects
 - Pure JavaScript implementation with HTML/CSS
+- only for display function, no relationship with the final frontend effect!

 **Vue.js Frontend:**
 - Built with Vue 3 framework